The Saint-Ours chapel and the Echaillon viewpoint

 Of the 12 communes nestled at the foot of the Vercors, Veurey-Voroize is the most northerly.
 The walk proposed here leads to the Saint-Ours chapel, next to the Echaillon viewpoint.

-The departure can be done either from Veurey, or directly from the Petit Port, 2 km after the village of Veurey.
-In both cases, on the paths, follow the direction of Saint Ours.
-Above the Petit Port, quickly, the soles tread the shiny slabs of a Roman road, some sections of which are quite well preserved.
-After 15 to 20 minutes of rather steep ascent, at 355 m, turn left in the direction of the chapel and the belvedere.
-The characteristic vegetation of the limestone hillsides of the hillside accompanies the hiker: essentially the fragon, the boxwood, the holly, the pubescent oak.
-30 mn later, at 480 m of altitude, the path is next to the arrival station of an old cable car, commonly called the cable.
-It was used from the beginning of the 20th century until the 1980s to transport wood at first and then to supply the Saint Ours farm.
-After another 30 minutes of ascent, the landscape opens up by joining the crest, and there: change of scenery!
-Perched on the northern extremity of the Vercors massif, at 620 m of altitude, the hiker overhangs the exit of the Cluse de Voreppe, thus discovering new horizons on the valley of the Isère, the Voironnais country and the South Grésivaudan.
-It is difficult today to think that the Roman road still visible below represented an obligatory passage of the Valence-Grenoble road: indeed the great cyclic floods of the Isère made the valley impassable.
-For the descent, count 45 mn.
-At the cable car, turn left to vary the route.
-Join the path going up to Les Combes, at 355 m to reach the Petit Port in a few minutes.
+Departure is either from Veurey, or directly from Petit Port, 2 km after the village of Veurey.
+In both cases, follow the signs for Saint Ours.
+Above Petit Port, your soles soon tread the shiny slabs of a Roman road, some sections of which are quite well preserved.
+After 15 to 20 minutes of fairly steep climbing, at 355 m, turn left towards the chapel and the belvedere.
+The characteristic vegetation of hilly limestone slopes accompanies the hiker: mainly fragon, boxwood, holly and downy oak.
+After 30 minutes, at an altitude of 480 m, the path comes alongside the arrival station of an old cable car.
+From the early 20th century until the 1980s, it was used to transport wood, and later to supply the Saint Ours farm.
+After another 30-minute ascent, the landscape opens up as we reach the ridge, and there's a change of scenery!
+Perched on the northern edge of the Vercors massif, at an altitude of 620 m, the hiker overlooks the exit of the Cluse de Voreppe, discovering new horizons over the Isère valley, the Pays Voironnais and the Sud Grésivaudan.
+Today, it's hard to believe that the Roman road that can still be seen below was a compulsory passage on the Valence-Grenoble route, as the cyclical flooding of the Isère made the valley impassable.
+Allow 45 minutes for the descent.
+At the cable-car station, turn left to vary the route.
+Join the path leading up to Les Combes, at 355 m, to reach Petit Port in just a few minutes.

 Rates